tanerim/ts_tokenizer/README.md

 ---

 ## Parallel Processing
-Use the -j option to set the number of parallel workers:
+Use the -n option to set the number of parallel workers:

-    $ ts-tokenizer -j 2 -o tagged input_file
+    $ ts-tokenizer -n 2 -o tagged input_file

 By default, TS Tokenizer uses [number of CPU cores - 1].